Bfeely16/Atbash-Cipher/fa.md

-# Final Analysis
+<h1> Final Analysis </h1>
-The atbash cipher stop bieng used becuase it is easy to crack and there is no key.

-It was usefull when people didnt know how it worked beucase it was easy to understand '

-The closest cypher to the Atbash cypher is the Affine cypher
+<p> This code stopped being used because it was relatively easy to de-code.
+According to Wikipedia, This cipher provides no communication security or key. </p>